- Food and Cooking»

 - It contains low fat and proteins and literally no cholesterol.

-- But, eggplant is found to be allergic to some people causing itching skin, mouth and throat problems and also stomach upset.
+- But, be aware that eggplant is found to be allergic to some people causing itching skin, mouth and throat problems and also stomach upset.

 - An addition of ginger and garlic to eggplant nullifies all these bad effects of it.
 So, you should always remember to add ginger or garlic to eggplant recipes.